-Brian is the Chair of Pierce Atwood's interdisciplinary Land Use Team.
+Brian is the Chair of Pierce Atwood's Environmental Practice Group and its interdisciplinary Land Use team.
 Prior to joining Pierce Atwood in 1999, Brian was a law clerk for Justice Paul Rudman and Justice Susan Calkins of the Maine Supreme Judicial Court.

 Honors & Distinctions

 - Recognized in Chambers USA for Environmental Law and in The Best Lawyers in America® for Land Use & Zoning Law since 2013

 - Named to MaineToday Media's "Forty Under 40" list in 2011

 - Vice Chair, American Bar Association's Section of Environment, Energy, and Resources, State and Regional Environmental Cooperation Committee, 2010-2015

 - Member, Maine State Bar Association's Continuing Legal Education Committee, 2009-2016

 - Participant in multiple Maine Department of Environmental Protection Stakeholder groups, including on scenic and aesthetic impacts, the Site Location of Development Act, the Shoreland Zoning Act, and industrial stormwater issues